 Organic and unobtrusive

-The pureorganix.ca website tends to use few and bright, natural colours.
-Organic hues have been around for a while and will remain a theme in 2021.
+The pureorganix.ca uses only a few natural and light colors.
+Organic shades have been on the rise for some time and will remain a trend in 2021.

 Black / white